susantiyuni/precursor-retrieval/annotation/README.md

 ## Instructions

 - Focus on **directional influence**: precursor → query paper
 - Maintain consistency across all annotations
-- You are allowed to consult search engines or LLMs, but **do NOT directly ask an LLM to assign the relevance score for you.**
-  - The LLM may be used for background understanding only
-  - Final scoring must be based on your own judgment
-  - **You are fully responsible for the final annotation decision **
 - Save your annotation results in the same format after adding the relevance score (see example below).
 - You may optionally add a note explaining your judgment.
+- You are allowed to consult search engines or LLMs, but **DO NOT directly ask an LLM to assign the relevance score for you.**
+  - The LLM may be used for background understanding ONLY
+  - Final scoring must be based on your own judgment
+  - **You are fully responsible for the final annotation decision**

 ## Annotation Example
 ```json